niteshpatel/habitica-slack/README.md

 ## Requirements

-As well as a Slack channel and a Habitica account, you need to set up an Outgoing WebHook in Slack (see https://slack.com/apps/manage/custom-integrations).
+As well as a Slack channel and a Habitica account, you need to set up (see https://slack.com/apps/manage/custom-integrations):
+1. Outgoing WebHook in Slack to forward messages to Habitica
+1. Incoming WebHook in Slack to received messages from Habitica

-#### Integration Settings
+#### Outgoing WebHook Settings
 1. Channel: &lt;your-slack-channel&gt; e.g. #Habitica
 1. URL: &lt;heroku-app-url&gt;/sync_message_to_habitica e.g. https://myapp.herokuapp.test/sync_message_to_habitica

+#### Incoming WebHook Settings
+1. Post to Channel: &lt;your-slack-channel&gt; e.g. #Habitica